pepkit/looper/docs/pipeline-interface-specification.md

 ## Introduction

 In order to run an arbitrary pipeline, we require a formal specification for how the pipeline is to be used.
 We define this using a *pipeline interface* file.
-It maps attributes of a PEP project or sample to CLI arguments.
+It maps attributes of a PEP project or sample to the pipeline CLI arguments.
 Thus, it defines the interface between the project metadata (the PEP) and the pipeline itself.

 If you're using *existing* `looper`-compatible pipelines, you don't need to create a new interface; just [point your project at the one that comes with the pipeline](defining-a-project.md).
 When creating *new* `looper`-compatible pipelines, you'll need to create a new pipeline interface file.